An Interesting Career in Psychology: The Wise Counsel of Serendipity!

 My college experience opened up new vistas and both psychology and philosophy seemed equally attractive.
 I intended to major in psychology and philosophy and then enter a seminary to teach philosophy, but a three-months stay in Europe pushed the pendulum back to psychology.

-While the teaching faculty and graduate students rapidly became aware of the computer’s advantages.
-In the meantime, my contentious discussions with the controller impressed upon me the importance of a business administration background.
-Whereupon I enrolled the Master’s Degree program at Columbia Business School for formal exposure.
-Upon completion, I was invited to become Associate Dean for Administration.
+The teaching faculty and graduate students rapidly became aware of the computer’s advantages.
+In the meantime, my contentious discussions with the controller impressed upon me the importance of a business administration background, whereupon I enrolled the master’s degree program at Columbia Business School for formal exposure.
+Upon completion, I was invited to become associate dean for administration.

 Philanthropy is a different world from that of academe, business or public service.
 It is one that is seldom mentioned in either undergraduate or graduate studies, unless there is a grant request to fund demonstration or research projects.
 It is an undertaking more visible in the United States than in most other countries, but one of considerable importance to which psychologists can and should aspire to make a contribution.
 Only John Gardner (psychologist), Bill Bevan (psychologist) and Paul Ylvisaker (educator) come to mind as being major contributors to the field of philanthropy.